google/WebFundamentals/src/content/en/updates/2018/04/nic66.md

-With the new CSS Typed Object Model, CSS values are exposed as typed JavaScript objects, eliminating a lot of the type manipulation, and providing a more sane way of working with CSS.
+With the new CSS Typed Object Model, CSS values are exposed as typed JavaScript objects, eliminating a lot of the type manipulation, and providing a more sensible way of working with CSS.

 Instead of using `element.style`, you access styles through the `.attributeStyleMap` property or `.styleMap`.
 They return a map-like object